Sun, Seed & Soil now in print!

 Uncle Dirt radio show and podcast

-During 2018 we hosted a weekly show on CHMR (Memorial University campus radio) about gardens, gardening and food security.
+In 2018 Dan hosted a weekly show on CHMR (Memorial University campus radio) about gardens, gardening and food security.
 The title of that series was Uncle Dirt.
 Each show included an interview with a local gardener, food producer or researcher along with discussion of issues that range from food security to how to make the most of your garden to grow local food, flowers and herbs.
 For podcasts of our first ten shows, go to: https://fittoeatnl.ca/uncle-dirt-with-dan-rubin

 Interview with Dale Jarvis